The birds flew the nest today.

 The call of a mourning dove will forever take me back to when my son was young.
 His curiosity engaged; he knew all the sounds.
 Doves, robins, hawks, and finches.
 ‘Are You My Mother’ was his favorite book to have me read.
 He’d laugh and laugh considering the baby bird confused by a tractor, or a cow.
 He’d hang on to my words, my actions, my being.

-Now, he’s turning thirteen.
+Now, he’s a teenager.
 The invasion of teen years makes the ease of laughter feel distant, and curiosity and simplicity of things are temporarily out of order.
 My words and my being, a story no longer wanting to be heard.

 Each year the birds return.
 They seem to nest where we can watch and be reminded of both the ease and complexity of parenthood.
 A reminder of how a mother knowingly provides for her unborn and then live and active children.
 The love and care as the parents work together to make all things safe for their offspring.